Academic StructureBack to the list

 Candidates will not only learn new skills, they will also apply them in the Interactive Agency Studio, resulting in a complete project.

-The physical Computing seminar will introduce some of the hardware concepts which will be utilized throughout the course, as well as the means by which they will be programmed.
+The physical Computing seminar will introduce some of the hardware concepts which will be utilised throughout the course, as well as the means by which they will be programmed.

 The interaction tools seminar will focus on software based concepts for interaction such as computer vision and augmented reality.